darkriver404/ray-tracing-in-one-weekend/README.md

-# ray-tracing-in-one-weekend
+# Ray Tracing in One Weekend

-c++ implementation of  "Ray Tracing In One Weekend(Ray Tracing Minibooks Book 1)" by Peter Shirley
+My C++ implementation of [Ray Tracing In One Weekend](https://www.amazon.com/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8) by Peter Shirley